wingkwong/leetcode-the-hard-way/tutorials/math/prime-factors.md

       // if min_prime[i] = i then i must be a prime number.
       // Any multiple of i less than i * i (i.e., i * 2, i * 3, ... i * (i - 1)) has a smaller prime factor than i.
-      for (int j = i * i; j <= MAX; j += i) min_prime[j] = std::min(min_prime[j], i);
+      // Any number >= i * i may have i as it's minimum prime factor for (int j = i * i; j <= MAX; j += i) min_prime[j] = std::min(min_prime[j], i);
   }